 - 4 cloves garlic, minced

-- 1 bottle (12-ounces)dark beer, such as Shiner Bock or Negro Modelo (or you may substitute beef broth)
+- 1 (12-ounce) bottle dark beer, such as Shiner Bock or Negro Modelo (OR you may substitute beef broth)

 - 2 tablespoons chili powder

 - 2 teaspoons dried Mexican oregano

 - sour cream, shredded cheese, fresh chopped cilantro